priyam681/myblood/THEME_DOCUMENTATION.md

 ## 🎯 Theme Overview

-MyBlood is a high-performance Shopify theme built on Dawn's foundation, specifically designed for footwear and fashion brands.
+Sprinix kart is a high-performance Shopify theme built on Dawn's foundation, specifically designed for footwear and fashion brands.
 It emphasizes performance, accessibility, and user experience with a modern, mobile-first approach.

 ### **Key Principles**
 - **HTML-first approach** - Server-rendered content with progressive enhancement